Bloomington Bloomers: League championships

-In 1903, they won the league championship under manager William Connors.
-They won back-to-back league championships in 1919 and 1920 under the guidance of Joe Dunn.
-Their final league championship came in 1935, under manager and future Hall of Famer Burleigh Grimes.
+In 1903, the Bloomers won their first Illinois–Indiana–Iowa League championship, playing the season under manager William Connors.
+The Bloomers won back-to-back lIllinois–Indiana–Iowa League championships in 1919 and 1920 under leadership of manager Joe Dunn in both championship seasons.
+Their final league championship came in 1935, when the Bloomers won the Illinois–Indiana–Iowa League title, playing the season under manager and Baseball Hall of Fame member Burleigh Grimes.

 The ballpark

-In the seasons of play from 1901-1939, Bloomington played at Fans Field, located at 109 E. Lafayette Street.
-Today, the site still has baseball fields as part of the City of Bloomington Park and Recreation system.
-It is now known as RT Dunn Fields.
+In the seasons of play between 1901 through 1939, Bloomington hosted minor league games at Fans Field in Bloomington.
+The ballpark was located at 109 East Lafayette Street in Bloomington, Illinois.
+Today, the site is still in use as a public park with baseball fields and is part of the City of Bloomington Park and Recreation system.
+Today, the baseball park is known as RT Dunn Fields.